Crypter-File-Transfer/Crypter/README.md

 A sandbox for benchmarking various things.

+### Crypter.Common

+A small class library containing domain models and data types that may be used in any project.

-### Crypter.ClientServices
+### Crypter.Common.Client

 A class library containing various interfaces and most of their implementations for use in client applications.

 The "Repository" interfaces must be implemented per-environment, since these implementations must decide where and how to store data on the client device.
 These decisions and locations are device-specific.
 For example, storing data in a browser is likely to be different than storing data on a mobile phone.

-### Crypter.Common

-A small class library containing domain models and data types that may be used in any project.

 ### Crypter.Core